Cyrano: Well, of cour— what did you say?

 - However, when Cactoblastis was introduced to South Africa to control a similar prickly pear infestation, it started to consume a spineless species of cactus that was commonly used as livestock feed too.
 Then it somehow spread to the Caribbean and United States, where it's now endangering native cactus species too.

 - In many cases it was predation by introduced rats, dogs, and pigs, not hunting as is commonly assumed, that led to the extinction of the dodo and many other flightless birds native to islands.
 Special mention goes to the Stephen's Island Wren of New Zealand, which was supposedly wiped out in the space of a few weeks by a lighthouse keeper's cat.
+As with Australia, the country is also very strict about biosecurity.

 - The Spanish would often leave breeding pairs of pigs in places they explored.
 The pigs could be relied on to survive without human supervision, and would reproduce so quickly that future voyages would be able to use these pigs to resupply.
 However, this also damaged many native ecosystems, and spread plagues throughout the native populations.
 Extra History has a video looking at the impact introducing pigs to the Americas had here.